hphelion/documentation/cli.unix.lbaas.md

 _________________________________________

-This page gives you a few examples of how to perform various load balancer tasks using the HP Cloud service CLI.
+This page gives you a few examples of how to perform various load balancer tasks using the UNIX CLI for HP Cloud.

 Remember that you can get detailed help for any command or task with the following command: